769 related texts · 24 related myths · Page 3 of 17

 Sometimes, it's not just about armies and strategies, but about the advice whispered in the ears of kings.
 That's the situation King Balak finds himself in.
 He’s worried about the ...

-We often think of Balaam as the sorcerer hired to curse the Israelites, and Jannes and Jambres as the magicians who opposed Moses in Pharaoh’s court, but they had lives, families, ...
+Balaam is often remembered as the sorcerer hired to curse the Israelites, and Jannes and Jambres as the magicians who opposed Moses in Pharaoh’s court, but they had lives, families...

-We all know the story of the Exodus, but some of the details… well, they're chilling.
-According to Legends of the Jews, which draws from various Midrash (rabbinic interpretive comm...
+The familiar story centers on the Exodus, but some of the details… well, they're chilling.
+In Legends of the Jews, which draws from various Midrashic (rabbinic interpretive comment...

 It all boils down to a simple, yet profound observation: "Throw the stick up in the air it will always return to its original place."
 This idea sets the stage for a rather scandalo...